Aizunas/Networks-Operating-Systems-EPortfolio/README.md

 Analyze and manipulate IP addresses programmatically.

 Key Learnings
-- IP Addressing: I learned about classful and classless addressing (CIDR) and how to analyze IP addresses programmatically.
+- IP Addressing: I learnt about classful and classless addressing (CIDR) and how to analyze IP addresses programmatically.
-- DHCP: I gained experience in simulating the DHCP DORA process (Discover, Offer, Request, Acknowledge).
+- DHCP: developed skills in simulating the DHCP DORA process.

 Week 7: Network Access Layer